proxmox/proxmox-backup/docs/gui.rst

 command line or need some extra control, you have this option.

 The web interface can be accessed via https://youripaddress:8007.
-The default login is `root`, and the password is the one specified during the installation process.
+The default login is `root`, and the password is either the one specified during the installation process or the password of the root user, in case of installation on top of Debian.

 Features